Dust-to-neutral gas ratio of the intermediate and high velocity HI clouds derived based on the sub-mm dust emission for the whole sky: Acknowledgements

 \section{Acknowledgements}

-This work was supported by JSPS KAKENHI Grant Numbers 15H05694 and 21H00040.
-This research made use of ds9, a tool for data visualization supported by the Chandra X-ray Science Center (CXC) and the High Energy Astrophysics Science Archive Center (HEASARC) with support from the JWST Mission office at the Space Telescope Science Institute for 3D visualization.
-EBHIS is based on observations with the 100-m telescope of the MPIfR (Max-Planck-Institut für Radioastronomie) at Effelsberg.
-The Parkes Radio Telescope is part of the Australia Telescope which is funded by the Commonwealth of Australia for operation as a National Facility managed by CSIRO.
-Some of the results in this paper have been derived using the \textsc{HEALPix} \citep{2005ApJ...622..759G} package.
-The usefule comments by T.\ Onishi, K.\ Tachihara and T.\ Inoue helped to improve the comment and readability of the paper.
+This work was supported by JSPS KAKENHI Grant Numbers JP15H05694 and JP21H00040.
+This research made use of ds9, a tool for data visualisation supported by the Chandra X-ray Science Center (CXC) and the High Energy Astrophysics Science Archive Center (HEASARC) with support from the JWST Mission office at the Space Telescope Science Institute for 3D visualisation.
+The valuable comments by Professors T.~Onishi, K.~Tachihara, A.~Mizuno and T.~Inoue helped to improve the content and readability of the paper.
+We also thank the anonymous reviewers for their careful reading of our manuscript and their many valuable comments and suggestions.